 At the time, my daughter was frequently coming home complaining of yet another mean thing another child in her class was doing to her.
 She was being called names, tripped, things like that.
 I could relate to how she felt from my own childhood experiences.
 My guts clenched and I wanted to freak out!
 I wanted to call the school and demand the child be removed, but I didn’t.
 On the first few occasions, I responded with a “What?!?
 Is that ever nasty!
 Why would he do these things?”

 Change in the Response

 Then, as this progressed, I responded with this instead, “Wow!
 I sure feel sorry for that kid!
 He must really be hurting if he feels he needs to talk to you or others like that or do these mean things.”
 I encouraged her to let him know that she felt sorry for him rather than give him the power by reacting to what he was saying as he had come to expect from her.
 I also encouraged her to look for good, any good, in this other child.

 After some convincing, she did this!
-She indicated that she got some funny looks from this boy at the time, but I couldn’t be happier to say that she is no longer a target for him.
-It is no longer empowering to bully her.
+She indicated that she got some funny looks from this boy at the time.
+However, I couldn’t be happier to say that she is no longer a target for him.
+It’s no longer empowering to bully her.
 The video below explains this concept well.
-I am not sure if we can ever stop bullying altogether because that would mean we would have to stop people from hurting and attempting to feel dominant to begin with.
+I’m not sure if we can ever stop bullying altogether.
+That would mean we would have to stop people from hurting and attempting to feel dominant to begin with.